 To complicate the issue, most steel nibs, regardless of the country of origin, have an “IPG”, or “Iridium Point Germany” stamp.
 The Chinese, Taiwanese, Indian, AND GERMAN-made nibs oftentimes have the same stamp (although the German companies are finally getting away from this).
 Since it is difficult to distinguish the origin of a nib, and most steel nibs have this stamp, it can be easy and sometimes understandable to lump them all into the “poor” category.
 Please refer to the aforementioned IPG Nib article for more information.

 I will not address the issues already covered in this article here.
 The most important point to be gleaned from the IPG article is to realize that the IPG stamp can be deceptive, and has no bearing on quality.
 The nibs made in China, Taiwan, and India are of poorer quality than the nibs made in Germany.
-If a pen manufacturer is not forthcoming with the origin of his nibs, then it becomes the consumer’s responsibility to determine the quality, and the article above will help you do this.
+If a pen manufacturer is not forthcoming with the origin of their nibs, then it becomes the consumer’s responsibility to determine the quality, and the article above will help you do this.

 The next item to address is the fact that many people feel that a top-quality pen cannot be had with a steel nib.
 I will surmise that this comes from misconceptions about price.
-Pens manufactured at a retail price of $250 or more will almost always have a gold nib.
+Pens manufactured at a retail price of $250 or more will usually have a gold nib.
 This alone has probably led to a feeling that “true” quality cannot be had without gold.
 People oftentimes feel that quality correlates with price, and this is not always the case.

 Consider that the current high price of gold will certainly drive a higher retail price of gold-nibbed pens.
 Obviously, the cost of steel is not affected by this.
 A gold nib can mean a $100 to $200 differential between the cost of an identical pen with a steel nib.
 If someone believes that quality is dependent upon price, then they may be deceived in this situation.
 Especially if they don’t care about flex.
 Some people feel that it is blasphemous to have a pen worth $250 or more that has a steel nib.
 I wholeheartedly disagree, unless flex is paramount.